janpetzold/az104-learning/README.md

 Log Analytics can run on different platforms, including other Cloud providers.

 Eligible subscriptions for Azure Data Box are Enterprise, CSP and Sponsorship.
 For a data box order the Owner or Contributor role is mandatory.

+Shared Access Signatures are good to limit access to storage accounts (e.g. access for 14 days only).
+Otherwise use Access Keys.

 # Identity